Efficient and Flexible Multirate Temporal Adaptivity: Multirate Temporal Controllers

 \section{Multirate Temporal Controllers}

 Multirate temporal adaptivity has not been widely studied in the literature.
 The two articles we are aware of are \cite{sarshar_design_2019} and \cite{fishAdaptiveTimeStep2023}.
 The former is specific to ``MrGARK'' methods \cite{gunther_multirate_2016}, that require a more rigid algorithmic structure than the MRI algorithm introduced in Section \ref{sec:introduction}.
-The latter works with MRI methods, and will serve as a baseline comparison for our new methods.
-In the following subsections, we consider three such approaches in this work.
+The latter works with MRI methods, and will serve as a baseline comparison for our work.
+In the following subsections, we consider three such approaches.